 At the beginning of October, Russia was beginning to make its intentions known with regard to Syria when it vetoed a UN resolution condemning the regime.
 The US was outraged by this move, not least because the resolution itself had already been diluted a number of times to remove direct references to sanctions, instead referring to them as ‘targeted measures’.
 Russia’s ambassador to the UN, Vitaly Churkin, argued that the resolution, and the UN’s attitude towards Syria, was based on the “philosophy of confrontation”.
 Churkin attested that NATO misused a previous UN measure authorising the use of force to protect civilians in Libya to justify months of air strikes and to promote regime change.
 The most Russia was willing to concede was that Bashar’s administration should be quicker with implementing promised changes.

-On 17th November, Russian Foreign Minister Sergei Lavrov claimed unequivocally that Russia was against Assad’s removal, as this would allegedly destroy an Arab League initiative that called for dialogue between the government and its foes.
-This claim appears incongruous when one considers that if Assad had stepped down, there would have been no need for the Arab League initiative in the first place.
+On 17 November, Russian Foreign Minister Sergei Lavrov claimed unequivocally that Russia was against Assad’s removal, as this would allegedly destroy an Arab League initiative that called for dialogue between the government and its foes.

-On 18th November words became actions when Russian warships were reported to have entered Syrian waters.
+On 18 November Russian warships were reported to have entered Syrian waters.
 Numerous observers claimed this was undoubtedly part of a bid to ward off foreign intervention into Syria.
 The move, to the vocal West, represented a stark message that Russia opposed international interference in the embattled regime’s affairs, surely a contradictory message given the presence of Russian armaments around Syria.
 To that effect, claims began to arise that Russia had armed Syria with weapons to defend itself against any NATO-masterminded intervention.

-The central explanations for what can be termed at best Russia’s ambivalence towards Assad’s government find their roots in the two countries’ historical relations, as well as a number of Russian vested interests in Syria that are under threat in the current uprising.
-Thus the former super power sees the fall of Assad as parallel to a diminishing of its influence in Syria, in turn affecting its presence in the region as a whole.
+The central explanations for Russia’s support to Assad’s government are located in the two countries’ historical relations, as well as a number of Russian vested interests in Syria that are threatened by the current uprising.
+To Russia, the fall of Assad is viewed as parallel to a diminishing of its influence in Syria, in turn affecting its presence in the region as a whole.